| The PowerUP system software offers mainly three interfaces, the HAL (Hardware

 full compatibility regardles of the individual functionality of the underlying

 hardware.
 Concerning this matter, please also regard to our guidelines to PowerUP programming styles.
+Summing up it can be said that the conceptual design of our PowerUP system

 software fulfills all requirements to implement a standardized software